brineamelia/P1-WIL/README.md

 ## PURPOSE

-This project highlights the conclusion of McKinsey and Company report of 'Diversity Wins: How Inclusion Matters’, written in May 2020.
-Women in Leadership offers a ‘one stop shop’ location to acquire a basic understanding of why we need to support women into leadership roles and the positive impact this is having on business outcomes.
+This project, Women in Leadership, highlights the conclusion of McKinsey and Company's report of 'Diversity Wins: How Inclusion Matters 2020’.
+The purpose of this project is to highlight basic information on why we need to support women into leadership roles and the impact this can have on business outcomes.

-As well as tangible and visual data, Women in Leadership also gives examples of female leaders in 2021 and companies currently supporting women into leadership roles.
+As well as tangible and visual data, Women in Leadership gives examples of female leaders in 2021 and companies currently supporting women into leadership roles.

 ![Responsive image of project](https://github.com/brineamelia/P1-WIL/blob/main/docs/responsive1.png)